 To go further, you need to be able to define propellant mass some other way, and then substitute that definition into this expression.
 Fortunately, the original rocket equation (assuming you know mass ratio) can be solved another way to give you propellant mass.

-Then this definition can be substituted into the equation for propellant mass, giving you the expression in terms of only payload mass and gross mass, which is what I was after in the first place.
+Then this definition can be substituted into the equation for propellant mass, giving you the expression in terms of only payload mass and initial mass, which is what I was after in the first place.
 Things simplify quite nicely.

 This equation can be very useful, because if you look at the numerator, you can imagine that there is some value of lambda that makes it zero for any given value of mass ratio.
 That would be the structural lambda at which point there would be no mass for payload.
 Finding it is very easy by setting the numerator to zero and solving for lambda.